diliaur/simple-slider/README.md

 	- [] add admin control for number of slots (incl. maximum based on appearance - this is about 7-8 slides)

 ## Done
+- [x] (Jan 22 18) cut off excerpt text when it is too long (decide # of characters)
+	- note: the key was doing this on the <p>, not the div.excerpt element
+- [x] (Jan 22 18) request: make exerpt text bigger
+	- note: 16px from default of 14px
 - [x] (Jun 14 17) refactor - make code look neater (organize & comment)
 - [x] (Jun 13 17) if there is no image, do not include the post
 - [x] (Jun 6 17) display - style categories